c0deZ3R0/go-sync-kit/README.md

 A generic, event-driven synchronization library for distributed Go applications.
 Go Sync Kit enables offline-first architectures with conflict resolution and pluggable storage backends.

+## 🤖 Project Origins & Collaboration

+**Transparency First**: This project was created with the assistance of Large Language Models (LLMs) as a starting point for a collaborative open-source initiative.

+**Why I'm Sharing This**: I'm passionate about learning Go and improving my programming skills.
+Rather than keeping this as a solo project, I'm open-sourcing it to:

+- **Learn from the community** - Your code reviews, suggestions, and contributions will help me grow as a developer
+- **Collaborate together** - Let's build something useful while learning from each other
+- **Test the concept** - See if there's genuine interest in this approach to synchronization in Go
+- **Practice open-source** - Experience the full cycle of maintaining and growing an open-source project

+If you're interested in **mentoring**, **contributing**, or **learning alongside me**, I'd love to hear from you!
+Whether you're a Go expert or fellow learner, all perspectives are valuable.

+> 💡 **Note**: While LLMs helped with the initial implementation, all future development will be driven by real-world needs, community feedback, and collaborative human insight.

 ## Features

 - **Event-Driven Architecture**: Built around append-only event streams